-Criterion Subordinate CA Certificate and Cross Certificate Lifecycle Management The CA maintains controls to provide reasonable assurance that: subordinate CA and cross certificate requests are accurate, authenticated and approved; subordinate CA and cross certificate replacement (renewal and rekey) requests are accurate, authorised, complete; new, renewed and rekeyed Subordinate CA and cross certificates are generated and issued in accordance with the CA's disclosed business practices; upon issuance, complete and accurate Subordinate CA and cross certificates are available to relevant entities (Subscribers and Relying Parties) in accordance with the CA's disclosed business practices; subordinate CA and cross certificates are revoked based on authorised and validated certificate revocation requests; and • timely, complete and accurate certificate status information (including CRLs and other certificate status mechanisms) is made available to any entity in accordance with the CA's disclosed business practices.
+7.1 Subordinate CA Certificate and Cross Certificate Lifecycle Management

+- subordinate CA and cross certificate requests are accurate, authenticated and approved; - subordinate CA and cross certificate replacement (renewal and rekey) requests are accurate, authorised, complete; - new, renewed and rekeyed Subordinate CA and cross certificates are generated and issued in accordance with the CA's disclosed business practices;

+- upon issuance, complete and accurate Subordinate CA and cross certificates are available to relevant entities (Subscribers and Relying Parties) in accordance with the CA's disclosed business practices; - subordinate CA and cross certificates are revoked based on authorised and validated certificate revocation requests; and - timely, complete and accurate certificate status information (including CRLs and other certificate status mechanisms) is made available to any entity in accordance with the CA's disclosed business practices.

 Explanatory Guidance: A Subordinate CA certificate is a CA certificate issued by the Parent CA (typically using a Root CA) to a non-affiliated subordinate CA, typically to be operated under the Parent CA's CP.
 Cross certificates issued from one PKI to another are addressed are also addressed by this criterion.

-Illustrative Controls: Subordinate CA (Sub-CA) and Cross Certificate Registration 7.1.1 The Parent CP specifies the requirements for submission of Sub-CA and cross certification requests.
-7.1.2 The Parent CA authenticates the Sub-CA or cross certificate request in accordance with the Parent's CP.
+Criterion # Subordinate CA Certificate and Cross Certificate Lifecycle Management Subordinate CA (Sub-CA) and cross 7.1.1 The Parent CP specifies the requirements for submission of Sub-CA and cross certification requests. certificate registration 7.1.2 The Parent CA authenticates the Sub-CA or cross certificate request in accordance with the Parent's CP.
 7.1.3 The Parent CA performs an assessment of the Sub-CA or cross certificate applicant's compliance with the requirements of the Parent CA's CP before approving a Sub-CA or cross certificate request, or alternatively the Sub-CA or cross certificate applicant presents its CPS for assessment.

-Illustrative Controls: Sub-CA and Cross Certificate Renewal 7.1.4 Where Sub-CA and cross certificate renewal is permitted, the Parent CA's CP specifies the requirements for submission of Sub-CA or cross certificate renewal requests.
-7.1.5 Where Sub-CA certificate and cross certificate renewal is permitted, the Parent CA authenticates the Sub-CA or cross certificate renewal request in accordance with the CA's CP.

-Illustrative Controls: Sub-CA and Cross Certificate Rekey 7.1.6 The Parent CA's CP specifies the requirements for submission of Sub-CA rekey requests.
-7.1.7 The Parent CA authenticates the Sub-CA certificate rekey request in accordance with the CP.
+Sub-CA and cross certificate renewal 7.1.4 Where Sub-CA and cross certificate renewal is permitted, the Parent CA's CP specifies the requirements for submission of Sub-CA or cross certificate renewal requests. , 6,1,6,1,2,1 7.1.5 Where Sub-CA certificate and cross certificate renewal is permitted, the Parent CA authenticates the Sub-CA or cross certificate renewal request in accordance with the CA's CP.
+Sub-CA and cross certificate 7.1.6 The Parent CA's CP specifies the requirements for submission of Sub-CA rekey requests. rekey 7.1.7 The Parent CA authenticates the Sub-CA certificate rekey request in accordance with the CP.